front-end-intermediate/session-1/readme.md

 }
 ```

-Note how the CSS for the navbar formats the links:
+Note how the CSS for the nav bar formats the links:

 ```css
 nav ul {